2. Physics / Authority transfer

 So who is running the physics, after all?
-We can now say that it's everyone at the same time, as the roles change all the time.
+We can now say that it's everyone at the same time, as roles change all the time.

-As before, pressing Tab (or clicking the Joystick) switches to an authority view.
+As mentioned before, pressing Tab (or clicking the Joystick) switches to an authority view.
 It's very interesting to see how crates switch sides when a player interacts with them.